erjank/teaching/motivation.md

-people believe the class is unfair, they will also be demotivated, even if it is unfair in their favor (because consciously or unconsciously they will worry that they will some day find themselves in the group on the losing end).
-Finally, a "holier-than-thou" or contemptuous attitude from an instructor is a quick way to alienate a classroom and cause learners to tune out.
+people believe the class is unfair, they will also be demotivated, even if it is unfair in their favor (because consciously or unconsciously they will worry that they will some day find themselves in the group on the losing end
-FIXME: add citations here {{"wilkinson-pickett-spirit-level"|cite}}
+{{"wilkinson-pickett-spirit-level"|cite}}).
+Finally, a
+"holier-than-thou" or contemptuous attitude from an instructor is a quick way to alienate a classroom and cause learners to tune out.

 Here are some quick ways to demotivate your learners: